Tanbazar

 Tanbazar, or Tanbazaar (টানবাজার পতিতালয়) was a 2,000-room brothel complex in Narayanganj, central Bangladesh.
-Until its closure in 1999 it was the largest brothel in the country and 3,500 prostitutes worked there.
+Until its closure in 1999, it was the largest brothel in the country, with 3,500 prostitutes working there.

 History

 The brothel was set up in 1888 during British rule.
-At the time, Narayanganj was the one of the biggest duty-free ports in Asia.
+At the time, Narayanganj was one of the biggest duty-free ports in Asia.
 The British who settled there coerced women from villages to provide entertainment for them.
 Later these women were discarded and socially boycotted.
 The women gathered in Tanbazar and the brothel became established.

 A girl of 14, Shab Meher, was brought to Narayanganj from a poor village with the promise of work, but was sold to a sadarni (madam) of a brothel in Tanbazar.
 She was tortured when she refused to engage in prostitution, and died from her injuries in the Dhaka Medical College Hospital on 9 April 1985.
-Following her death there was much media coverage against the brothel.
-A police raid on Tanbazar soon followed where 55 underage girls were discovered and removed and arrested 15 sadarni who had control over the girls.
+Following her death, there was much media coverage against the brothel.
+A police raid on Tanbazar soon followed where 55 underage girls were discovered and removed and 15 sadarnis arrested who had control over the girls.

 The sex workers had to pay protection money to the police and musclemen as well as providing free sex.
-They were also subject to extortion from local officials and political parties.
+They were also subject to extortion by local officials and political parties.